informalsystems/hermes/guide/src/config.md

 ## Sections

-The configuration file must have one `global` section, as well as contain one `chains` section for each chain.
+The configuration file must have one `global` section, and one `chains` section for each chain.

 ### `[global]`